Kristina01111000/Drws_site/README.md

 go over the new page again before meeting

 6/27
-- Edit the GH logo and the DR W logo into the new header logo image
+- Edit the GH logo and the DR W logo into the new header logo image -> can i do this on pixlr?
 - Copy paste the https://drwalsdorf.com/my-programs/ page into the get started page, call it getting started on the drop down
 - Make a learn more about the learning program page, subscriber on patreon page use the bullet points “learn more about the patreon” maybe “what you gain” centered bold, and bigger, bulletpoints below it
 - In the dropdown add a freebies section with the free stuff underneath it